-- 5.37 The Housing Act requires the Assessments be updated every five years.
+- 5.38 The Housing Act requires the Assessments be updated every five years.
 An updated Gypsy and Travellers Needs Assessment has been prepared and was submitted to Welsh Government for approval in January 2021.
 This identified a need for nine residential pitches between the period 2020 2025 and a further four pitches for the remaining Plan period of 2026 2033, giving a total need of 13 pitches until the end of Plan period.
 The update did not identify a need for a transit pitch.
-Land will be identified to accommodate unmet Gypsy and Traveller accommodation need in the Deposit Plan. - 5.38 In terms of transit sites, it is considered that these would be best considered on a regional basis, requiring collaboration with neighbouring local authorities through the SDP process.

-5.39 Specific criteria-based policies to assess proposals for Gypsy and Traveller accommodation that come forward during the Plan period will be considered within the Deposit RLDP.
+Land will be identified to accommodate unmet Gypsy and Traveller accommodation need in the Deposit Plan. - 5.39 In terms of transit sites, it is considered that these would be best considered on a regional basis, requiring collaboration with neighbouring local authorities through the SDP process. - 5.40 Specific criteria-based policies to assess proposals for Gypsy and Traveller accommodation that come forward during the Plan period will be considered within the Deposit RLDP.

 Links to Wider Po olicy Framework

 RLDP Objectives Objective 9 - Demography

 Objective 10 - Housing

 Objective 11 - Placemaking

 Objective 12 - Communities

 Objective 13 - Rural Communities

 Future Wales: Policy 7 - Delivering Affordable Homes

 The National

 Plan 2040 (WG,

 February 2021)

 Planning Policy Active and Social Places Theme (Chapter 4) - Gypsies and

 Wales Edition Travellers

 11 (WG,

 February 2021)

 Building Better Priorities and Actions for Places - Post Covid-19 Considerations:

 Places (WG (July Staying local: creating neighbourhoods (page 14)

 2020)

 Well-being of A more equal Wales

 Future A Wales of Cohesive Communities

-Generations Act
+Generations Act A Wales of vibrant culture and thriving Welsh Language

-(WBFGA) 77 Traines of Visitative Garcane and Children Breisin Zangaage
+(WBFGA)

 (WG, 2015)

 Monmouthshire Provide children and young people with the best possible start

 PSB Well-being in life.

 Plan (MWBP) Respond to the challenges associated with demographic

 (February 2018) change.

 Monmouthshire This policy supports the draft Community and Corporate Plan

 draft goals of ensuring Monmouthshire is a:

 Community and • fair place to live where the effects of inequality and poverty

 Corporate Plan have been reduced;

-2022 ,

-2022 • safe place to live where people have a home they feel secure
+2022 2023 • safe place to live where people have a home they feel secure

-Vov Evidones in.
+in.

 Key Evidence Gypsy and Travellers Accommodation Assessment - May 2016

-Draft Gypsy and Travellers Accommodation Assessment - 2020 -
+, = Draft Gypsy and Travellers Accommodation Assessment - 2020 -

 2025 (January 2021) - submitted to Welsh Government for

 approval in January 2021 (currently awaiting a response from

 WG).

-Housing (Wales) Act 2014 Walsh, Covernment, Circular, 005/2018; Planning, for Cynsy
+Housing (Wales) Act 2014

 Welsh Government Circular 005/2018: Planning for Gypsy,

 Traveller and Showpeople Sites

-B.4 '1 - ' TAN 6: Planning Sustainable Rural Communities (2010)
+TAN 6: Planning Sustainable Rural Communities (2010)

 Monitoring TBC

-Detailed TBC in Deposit RLDP Policies
+Detailed TBC in Deposit RLDP

+Policies

+. oncies